 2019 Tillman Scholar

-Eric is a Command Sergeant Major in the United States Army with 22 years of active military service.
-He has served in every duty position from rifleman through sergeant major and was recently selected to serve as a Brigade Command Sergeant Major.
+Eric is a Command Sergeant Major in the United States Army with 23 years of active military service.
+He has served in every duty position from rifleman through sergeant major and currently serves as a Brigade Command Sergeant Major.
 Eric recognizes his successes were made possible by the selfless service, commitment and support of others who provided guidance when he needed it.

 Growing up with limited resources in a community adversely affected by an aggressive criminal justice system, Eric witnessed the positive impact of community support and the negative consequence of a broken family.
 At a young age, he decided to dedicate his life to community improvement, reinforcing families and reducing over-incarceration for nonviolent crimes.
 Serving in the Army taught him individual discipline and the power of a collective team.
 Transforming citizens into soldiers, enduring ranger school and nearly three years of combat operations in Iraq galvanized his core belief that dedicated professionals united in purpose enable sweeping reform.